Louisiana Gov. forces removal of New Orleans homeless encampment ahead of Taylor Swift concerts this weekend

 State police, whose troops carried out the disbandment, said in a statement Friday that they are “committed” to the safety of everyone, including the unhoused community.

-The move provides better access to services and a safer environment, spokesperson Stegall told CNN Friday.
+The move provides better access to services and a safer environment, spokesperson Stegall told CNN on Friday.

 “It’s important to note that residing on state property is illegal, and Troopers are committed to ensuring the safety of both the unhoused and the broader community while maintaining public infrastructure,” Stegall added.